akashrl/XINU-OS-Project---Kernel-Instrumentation-and-Fair-Scheduling/README.md

 # XINU-OS-Project---Kernel-Instrumentation-and-Fair-Scheduling

+This Lab Project may be viewed here: https://www.cs.purdue.edu/homes/cs354/lab3/lab3.html

+The modified source code is under `xinu-spring2020/system/` and `xinu-spring2020/include/`.

 ## Objectives
 The objectives of this lab are to instrument XINU to monitor system performance and implement a simplified version of Linux CFS in XINU.